JonathanMB-Dev/HTML-Portfolio/README.md

 # HTML-Portfolio
-Everything of projects to resume
+Everything from projects to resume